CGI-FR/LINO/README.md

 ### CORS Configuration

 The HTTP server also supports Cross-Origin Resource Sharing (CORS), which is essential for managing resource access from different origins.
 You can enable and configure CORS to fit your needs:

-### CORS Configuration

-The HTTP server also supports Cross-Origin Resource Sharing (CORS), which is essential for managing resource access from different origins.
-You can enable and configure CORS to fit your needs:
 - `--cors-headers strings`: Allowed CORS headers (default `[Content-Type,Authorization]`)
 - `--cors-methods strings`: Allowed CORS methods (default `[GET,POST,OPTIONS,DELETE]`)
 - `--cors-origins strings`: Allowed CORS origins (e.g. `http://localhost:3000`) (default `[*]`)